Noisy Beeping Networks: Noise-Resilient Beeping Protocols from Noiseless Protocols

-Given the above collision detection scheme of Algorithm~\ref{alg:collision}, one can simulate any beeping protocol that assumes that nodes can distinguish silence from a single beep and from multiple beeps (i.e., the $B_{cd}L_{cd}$ model) over a \emph{noisy} beeping network that does not provide any inherent collision detection,~$BL_\eps$.
+Given the \textsf{CollisionDetection} procedure of Algorithm~\ref{alg:collision}, one can simulate any beeping protocol that assumes that nodes can distinguish silence from a single beep and from multiple beeps (i.e., the $B_{cd}L_{cd}$ model) over a \emph{noisy} beeping network that does not provide any inherent collision detection,~$BL_\eps$.
 Similarly, we can simulate any of the weaker beeping models (i.e., $BL$, $B_{cd}L$, $BL_{cd}$) over the noisy beeping model~$BL_\eps$.
-Our simulation succeeds except with polynomially small probability in~$nR$ and has a multiplicative overhead of~$O(\log n+\log R)$ in the number of rounds, where $R$ is the number of rounds in the protocol to be simulated.
+Our simulation has a polynomially small error probability in~$nR$ and has a multiplicative overhead of~$O(\log n+\log R)$ in the number of rounds, where $R$ is the number of rounds in the protocol to be simulated.